 (8) In this regulation —

-“chosen analyst or botanist” means analyst or botanist chosen by the relevant applicant under section 27A of the Act;
+chosen analyst or botanist means analyst or botanist chosen by the relevant applicant under section 27A of the Act;

-“drug movement bag” means special bag used by police officers for the conveyance, free of contamination, of dangerous substances, prohibited drugs and prohibited plants;
+drug movement bag means special bag used by police officers for the conveyance, free of contamination, of dangerous substances, prohibited drugs and prohibited plants;

-“investigating officer” means police officer in charge of any investigation concerning a thing, sufficient samples of which are dealt with under this regulation;
+investigating officer means police officer in charge of any investigation concerning a thing, sufficient samples of which are dealt with under this regulation;

-“prescribed person” means prescribed person referred to in subregulation (1)(a);
+prescribed person means prescribed person referred to in subregulation (1)(a);

-“staff member of the Police Service” means a person employed or engaged by the Police Service as a public service officer under the Public Sector Management Act 1994 Part 3, or under a contract for service;
+staff member of the Police Service means a person employed or engaged by the Police Service as a public service officer under the Public Sector Management Act 1994 Part 3, or under a contract for service;

-“sufficient samples” has the meaning given by section 27(6) of the Act.
+sufficient samples has the meaning given by section 27(6) of the Act.

 [Regulation 7B inserted in Gazette 2 Jul 1996 p.
 3197-9; amended in Gazette 11 Jul 2006 p.
 2544; 20 Apr 2007 p.
 1741.]